 Having a blog is no longer a “nice to have” – it is a must-have for every real estate website.

 But why should you have a blog?
-Your website is your opportunity to give comfort to potential sellers, buyers and vendors as to why they should engage with you.
-By having local, relevant content on your website means you can start building your relationship, trust and credibility as the local property professional.
+Your website is your opportunity to give comfort to potential sellers, buyers, and vendors as to why they should engage with you.
+Having local, relevant content on your website means you can start building your relationship, trust, and credibility as a local property professional.

 If you don’t have a blog page set up already, get in touch with your website provider and have one set up.
 Once your blog is set up, start writing some posts and start sharing them in your emails and social media posts to drive traffic back to your website.

 Edit your content and add local information to increase your SEO.
-This is a great way of competing with larger media organisations who may have a similar article to yours, however when serving up relevant, local content in search results, there is a better chance of online property seekers to contact the local property professional, and increase your SEO.
+This is a great way of competing with larger media organizations that may have a similar article to yours, however when serving up relevant, local content in search results, there is a better chance of online property seekers to contact the local property professional, and increase your SEO.